-If you have requested data, depending on the volume of data we may contact you and ask if it is more preferable for it to be supplied in electronic format, such as on a USB stick.
+If you have requested data, depending on the volume of data we may contact you and ask if it is more preferable for it to be supplied in electronic format.
 Otherwise we will supply hard copies of data.

 There may be a restriction on the data you are provided.
-Under the Data Protection Act 1998 there are certain exemptions which mean we may not be able to disclose it to you.
+The Data Protection Legislation provides for certain exemptions which mean we may not be able to disclose it to you.
 For example, we are unable to provide third party data or data which would affect a Police investigation.
 If this is the case we will contact you and let you know the reasons why we are unable to provide the information.

-If we do not hold any information we will confirm this in writing to you as a 'nil return'.
+If we do not hold any information we will confirm this in writing to you.

-Under the Data Protection Act 1998 the University is required to respond to subject access requests within 40 days from the day after receipt of the request.
-Please note, the 40 day period begins from receipt of request, ID and payment.
-Therefore it is suggested you send all your documentation as early as you can to avoid any delay.
+Under the Data Protection Legislation the University is required to respond to subject access requests within one month from the day after receipt of the request.
+Please note the one month period begins from receipt of the request and sufficient ID.
+Therefore, it is suggested you send all your documentation as early as you can to avoid any delay.

-If you think the information we hold is incorrect you are advised to contact us in writing and ask us to review the data.
-You may contact us via email at firstname.lastname@example.org or in writing to Office of the University Secretary, Offices of the Vice-Chancellor, University of Wolverhampton, Wulfruna Building, Wulfruna Street, Wolverhampton, WV1 1LY
+If you think the information we hold is incorrect, you are advised to contact us in writing and ask us to review the data.
+You may contact us by email at firstname.lastname@example.org or by post at Data Protection Officer, Offices of the Vice-Chancellor, University of Wolverhampton, Wulfruna Building, Wulfruna Street, Wolverhampton, WV1 1LY.